dagger/dagger/docs/guides/d7yxc-operator-manual.md

 ## Overview

-This document explains how to operate Dagger.
+This guide explains how to operate Dagger.

 ## Concepts